Legal briefing | |

 Even if a system falls into the Annex III areas, it may be possible to demonstrate that the system is not in fact high-risk by reference to certain criteria, for example, if the use case is limited to performing a narrow procedural task or involves refining the results of tasks previously completed by a human.

-• There will be no enforcement in respect of any high-risk system in the private sector on the market prior to that date, provided it is not significantly changed after that date;
+• There will be no enforcement in respect of any high-risk AI system in the private sector on the market prior to that date, provided it is not significantly changed after that date;

-• Pre-existing high-risk systems intended for public authority use will have until 2 August 2030 to comply; and
+• Pre-existing high-risk AI systems intended for public authority use will have until 2 August 2030 to comply; and

 • High-risk AI systems under Annex I of the AI Act (products subject to product safety legislation) that are put on the market on or after 2 August 2026 will have until 2 August 2027 to comply.